Show All Answers

 More information will be available in the coming weeks online at dprplaymore.org.

-The City is planning a public information session in late June at City Hall to inform the community about the study and answer questions.
-There will be options for attending in person, virtually, or watching live.
+The City is planning in-person public engagement opportunities in February 2024 to discuss the findings, and the parks' qualifications for the State's Pre-Regulatory Landfill Program.
 Once the date and time are finalized, this information will be posted on the project webpage and shared with the community as well.

 Phone: 919-560-4355 ext.
 27501